RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-2-4-releases/_index.md

 ### Supported platforms

+The following table provides a snapshot of supported platforms as of this Redis Enterprise Software release.
+See the [supported platforms reference](http://localhost:1313/rs/references/supported-platforms/) for more details about operating system compatibility.

 <span title="Check mark icon">&#x2705;</span> Supported – The platform is supported for this version of Redis Enterprise Software.

 <span title="Warning icon">&#x26A0;&#xFE0F;</span> Deprecated – The platform is still supported for this version of Redis Enterprise Software, but support will be removed in a future release.